Information for Our Community

 Our students and trainees care for patients and gain experience alongside our faculty at our nationally ranked teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, where our faculty members serve as the medical staff.
 We see and treat patients at dozens of additional locations across the St. Louis region as well.

-The School of Medicine’s clinical practice, Washington University Physicians, includes more than 1,800 clinical faculty members.
-One out of every three Top Doctors in St. Louis is a Washington University Physician, according to the 2022 Castle Connolly Top Doctors® List.
+The School of Medicine’s clinical practice, Washington University Physicians, includes about 2,000 clinical faculty members.
+Many of our physicians are consistently recognized on the Castle Connolly Top Doctors® List.

 Learn more about our clinical care »